A 2016 wrap up

 September – December

-An end of the year tasting like a sprint
+An end of the year like a sprint

-Montreal, Ottawa, Toronto, Montreal, Ottawa.
+- Montreal, Ottawa, Toronto, Montreal, Ottawa.
 That's where we went.
-Anywhere we were, we've been literally overwhelmed, we received so much love that we just still can't believe it was real.
-Our goal is to bring a particular piece of happiness in people life, we are so grateful 😌
+Anywhere we were, we've been literally overwhelmed.
+We received so much love that we just still can't believe it was real.
+Our goal is to bring a particular piece of happiness in people life and we are so grateful that it's working 😌

-The emotional rollercoaster we talked about in a previous post is still there but, to use a bad metaphor, this year, we manage to remain in our seats.
-We become more like anti-adhesive pans with pains and deceptions and enjoy every single daily success, even the smallest.
+- The emotional roller coaster we talked about in a previous post is still there but, to use a bad metaphor, this year we manage to remain in our seats.
+We still experience pains and deceptions, but we enjoy every single daily success, even the smallest.

 Now, a couple of things on our 2017's list 😊

-Now, what's in your list?
+Now, what's on your list?
 We'd love you to share with us!